opencobra/cobrapy/documentation_builder/getting_started.rst

     model = cobra.test.create_test_model("salmonella")

-The reactions, metabolites, and genes attributes of the cobrapy model are are a special type of list called a DictList, and each one is made up of Reaction, Metabolite and Gene objects respectively.
+The reactions, metabolites, and genes attributes of the cobrapy model are a special type of list called a DictList, and each one is made up of Reaction, Metabolite and Gene objects respectively.

 .. code:: python